 As a teacher, I am most interested in exploring with my students questions like: ‘Why should I obey the law?’
 ‘What does it mean to be free?’
 ‘When I say that a particular social institution is unjust or unfair, what kinds of criticisms am I making?’
 During the 2017-2018 academic year my courses will introduce students to classical texts in Western ethical theory from both the Analytic and Continental traditions.
 No matter what material my class is discussing, I aim to help students see how the claims of difficult and often historically remote texts speak to contemporary experience.
 For example, in my spring course, Justice, Freedom, and the State, we will examine how classic justifications for the state resonate with one grim aspect of current political reality: systematic racism and racial exclusion.
 In my fall course, Nietzsche’s Critique of Morality, we will consider whether there are good arguments for the claim that morality is a historically specific and perhaps even relative concept.

-“Freedom and Poverty in the Kantian State,” European Journal of Philosophy (2018) (forthcoming)
+“Freedom and Poverty in the Kantian State,” European Journal of Philosophy (online first February 2018): 1-21.

-“The Provisionality of Property Rights in Kant’s Doctrine of Right,” Canadian Journal of Philosophy (2018) (forthcoming)
+“The Provisionality of Property Rights in Kant’s Doctrine of Right,” Canadian Journal of Philosophy (online first February 2018): 1-27.

 “Autonomy and Happiness in Rousseau’s Justification of the State,” Review of Politics, vol. 78, no. 3 (July 2016).

 “Rousseau on the Ground of Obligation: Reconsidering the Social Autonomy Interpretation,” European Journal of Political Theory (online first August 2015).

 “Rawls on Meaningful Work and Freedom,” Social Theory and Practice, vol. 41, no. 3 (July 2015).